stella-yc/arachnid-land/src/pages/blog/2019-01-18-an-arachnid-fight-club-proves-that-tarantulas-are-good-neighbors.md

 ![null](/img/bvagans-centruroides-fight.gif)

-_Fig 4.
-An example of a fight between _B. vagans_ and a _Centruroides_ scorpion.
+_Fig 6.
+An example of a fight between_ B. vagans _and a_ Centruroides_ scorpion.
 The scorpion attacks first, nipping at the tarantula’s leg, but flees after the tarantula strikes back.
 Original video courtesy of Yann Henaut._

 In solving this ecological mystery, Dor also discovered something else - _Brachypelma vagans_ tarantulas can be great neighbors for humans living in the Yucatan.
 These tarantulas have a harmless bite, stay away from human houses, and almost never attack people, preferring instead to run away.
 On the other hand, _Centruroides_ scorpions wander inside buildings, and are a frequent nuisance.
 “Nobody likes them,” explains Dor.
 “I encountered them in my house: in my dishes, between pillows, etc. They hide there and stay still.”
 While the stings of _C. gracilis_ and _C. ochreaceus_ are rarely, if ever, life threatening, they can still be painful, and waking up to a scorpion in your pillow might be distressing.
 By eating _Centruroides_ scorpions, _B. vagans_ acts as a helpful town guard.